ess-uofc/ess-site/content/english/news/2023-2024-first-year-representative-applications-are-open.md

 2. Interviews
 3. FYR Tryouts

-The application link will be posted soon, so keep an eye out for that!
+See more details about this opportunity [here](/get-involved/applications/firstyearrep/).
 We hope to see your application!